ihpled/gnomelets/README.md

 *   **Multi-Monitor Support**: They can travel and spawn across all your connected screens.
 *   **Smart AI Behavior**: Gnomelets employ intelligent jumping mechanics, detecting edges to perform daring leaps and predicting reachable windows to climb upwards dynamically.
 *   **Top Bar Controls**: A convenient menu in the top bar lets you instantly re-spawn all gnomelets or toggle their visibility on/off without opening settings.
+*   **Interactive Drag & Drop**: Pick up gnomelets with your mouse and move them around!
+Enable interaction in settings to drag them to new locations.

 ## Configuration